Alejogb1/job-board/blog-data/can-asynchronous-operations-improve-performance-over-synchronous-ones-for-fire-and-forget-tasks.md

 id: "can-asynchronous-operations-improve-performance-over-synchronous-ones-for-fire-and-forget-tasks"
 ---

-Let's tackle this from a pragmatic angle, something I've bumped into quite a few times over the years.
+from a pragmatic angle, something I've bumped into quite a few times over the years.
 The question of whether asynchronous operations enhance performance for fire-and-forget tasks compared to their synchronous counterparts isn't a simple "yes" or "no." It fundamentally hinges on how you define performance and, crucially, the nature of the task itself.
 It also requires understanding the underlying mechanisms at play within an operating system or a particular runtime environment.

 My experience has taught me that blindly throwing asynchrony at every problem won’t cut it.
 I recall a project back in my early days where we were building a system for processing image uploads.
 Initially, we naively used a synchronous approach: the user would upload an image, and our server would process it before returning a response.
 The server became unresponsive during heavy upload periods because the main request-processing thread was busy with lengthy image processing tasks.
 The user experience was, to put it mildly, atrocious.
 We learned then, the hard way, the crucial difference between tasks that block and tasks that don't.